-Welcome to our post for brand new bloggers on blog niche ideas where we’re going to show you exactly how to find a fun and profitable blog niche that you’ll enjoy blogging about.
+Welcome to our post for brand new bloggers on blog niche ideas!
+We’re going to show you exactly how to find a fun and profitable blog niche that you’ll enjoy blogging about.

-We have two successful blogs in two completely different niches, so we know a thing or two about the process of finding your blog niche.
-Let’s start with the basics…
+I tell you all of this to illustrate that we have two successful blogs in two completely different niches, so we know a thing or two about the process of finding your blog niche.

 What is a Niche in Blogging?

 A blog “niche” is essentially the specific market that you are targeting with the content on your blog.
 This niche can be as broad or specific as you want it to be.

 Here is an example:

 - More Specific Niche: Pug Enthusiasts in Seattle, Washington

 Generally, the more specific you get with your niche, the more passionate your followers will be.